bachnxuan/Online-Clock/README.md

 # Online Clock

-This is online clock made by python
+This is an online clock created using Python.

-> :warning: **If you are using python 3.8**: You need visual studio 2017> to build h3
+":warning: Note for Python 3.8 users: You'll need Visual Studio 2017 or higher to build h3."